-Once you have your custom list of blogs that you want to read articles from, you should use a RSS feed reader.
-Of course you can always bookmark the blogs and from time to time check if a new article have been published but honestly that is a loss of time.
+Once you have your custom list of blogs that you want to read articles from, you should use an RSS feed reader.
+Of course, you can always bookmark the blogs and from time to time check if a new article has been published but honestly, that is a loss of time.
 Most blogs, if not all, have an RSS feed so you just have to add blogs your want to follow in your favorite RSS feed reader to keep up with new articles as they are published.

-A RSS feed reader is a very useful way to aggregate a curated list of articles that you could be interest in but that doesn't mean you should read every single article that appears in your feed.
-Filtering articles to read is important as I guess your time is limited and as even if you selected carefully which blogs to follow you won't be interested in all their articles.
-For instance, I recently started to use Pulumi for Infrastructure as Code so I added their blog in my blogs list in order to know about future features and updates to Pulumi.
-That does't mean I will read every post from their blog but at least I will be notified when they publish a new article and have less risk of missing a piece of news (like a new version).
+An RSS feed reader is a very useful way to aggregate a curated list of articles that you could be interested in but that doesn't mean you should read every single article that appears in your feed.
+Filtering articles to read is important as I guess your time is limited and even if you selected carefully which blogs to follow you won't be interested in all their articles.
+For instance, I recently started to use Pulumi for Infrastructure as Code so I added their blog in my blogs list to know about future features and updates to Pulumi.
+That does not mean I will read every post from their blog but at least I will be notified when they publish a new article and have less risk of missing a piece of news (like a new version).
 That's for me the principal advantage of an RSS feed reader: staying informed.

 A few RSS feeds I like

 I won't tell you all the RSS feeds I am following because it would be quite long and boring but I still want to share a few of them.